General outline and guidelines for intending students

-Students enter this stream with the intention of following an undergraduate programme in Law and Humanities OR Law and Commerce, leading to a BA or a BCom/BBusSc and thereafter a two-year postgraduate LL.B.
+Students enter this stream with the intention of following an undergraduate programme in Humanities OR Commerce, leading to a BA or BCom/BBusSc with a major in Law, and thereafter a two-year graduate LLB degree.
 The objective of a broad-based education is achieved in this stream by including cognate courses which ensure that the student has a thorough grasp of at least one discipline outside of Law.

 Four-year undergraduate LL.B stream

 Students enter this stream as matriculants (provided they meet the entrance requirements) and complete the LL.B degree in four years.
-Humanities courses are included in the curriculum so as to fulfill the objective of providing UCT law graduates with a well rounded, broad-based legal education.
+Humanities courses are included in the curriculum so as to fulfil the objective of providing UCT law graduates with a well rounded, broad-based legal education.
 Applicants from redress population groups who meet the minimum FPS and NBT admission criteria but who do not meet the FPS or WPS as required for admission to the four-year LLB programme may be offered a place in the five-year programme.
 Admission to the programme is made on a competitive basis.

 Applicants from redress categories who meet the minimum FPS and NBT admission criteria but who do not achieve the FPS or WPS required for admission to the four-year LLB programme may be offered a place on the five-year programme.
 Admission to the programme is made on a competitive basis.
 The five-year programme differs from the four-year programme only in that the first year of the four-year programme is taught over two years rather than one year, and additional support is provided to students during the first three years of the degree.
 The reason this is done is to provide students who have the potential to succeed in their LLB studies but whose schooling has not fully prepared them for the transition from school to university studies with the best possible opportunity to succeed in their LLB studies.